-- · continue, vary, terminate any order, interim variation or warrant - discharge the child from any further hearing or other proceedings in relation to the grounds that gave rise to the decision - make a ICSO or IvCSO - grant a warrant to secure attendance
+- require the Reporter to arrange a hearing for any purpose for which a hearing can be arranged under the Act - continue, vary, terminate any order, interim variation or warrant - discharge the child from any further hearing or other proceedings in relation to the grounds that gave rise to the decision - make a ICSO or IvCSO - grant a warrant to secure attendance

-2. Special issues appeals:
+2. Special issues appeals -

-Relevant Persons determinations - if the Sheriff is not satisfied that the determination is justified, the Sheriff must:

-- · quash the determination, and - where the determination is that an individual is not a Relevant Person, must make an order deeming that individual to be a Relevant Person in relation to the child.

-Contact direction reviews - if the Sheriff is not satisfied the decision is justified, the Sheriff must:

-vary the CSO by varying or removing the measure contained in the order (the direction regulating contact between the child and a person / persons).

-Secure authorisation - if the Sheriff is not satisfied the decision is justified, the Sheriff may:

-- direct the CWSO to place or remove the child from secure accommodation - if removed, direct the CSWO to place and vary the child's order or warrant to authorise secure
+- a) Relevant Persons determinations if the Sheriff is not satisfied that the determination is justified, the Sheriff must: - quash the determination, and - where the determination is that an individual is not a Relevant Person, must make an order deeming that individual to be a Relevant Person in relation to the child. - b) contact direction reviews if the Sheriff is not satisfied the decision is justified, the Sheriff must: - vary the CSO by varying or removing the measure contained in the order (the direction regulating contact between the child and a person / persons). - c) secure authorisation if the Sheriff is not satisfied the decision is justified, the Sheriff may: - direct the CWSO to place or remove the child from secure accommodation - if removed, direct the CSWO to place and vary the child's order or warrant to authorise secure

-3. Appeals against the Sheriff's decision to the Sheriff Appeal Court:
+3. Appeals against the Sheriff's decision to the Sheriff Appeal Court